VoIP phone numbers for business efficiency

 VoIP allows sharing a phone number across multiple devices.
 Calls made to that number can be answered from any other device that uses the same number, thereby eliminating missed calls from customers and the need for call transfers.

 This is particularly helpful for retail businesses and restaurant chains where customer service is of supreme importance.
-You can leverage this feature with RingCentral Office®.
+You can leverage this feature with the RingCentral VoIP phone system.

 Business communications have indeed come a long way from the traditional phone systems.
 And with VoIP tapping into previously impossible or impractical features, businesses large and small have so much to gain.
 Those that have implemented it are now enjoying these benefits:

 The VoIP number assigned to your business is geographically flexible (e.g., you can carry it and access your account anywhere you go).
 So if you have to move to a new location, you don’t have to ask the phone company to move your line to the new address—if it’s even possible—as with traditional landlines.

 With VoIP, you can retain your existing number and operate as usual when your business relocates.
 This saves you unnecessary downtime from installing a phone line and costs that come with updating marketing materials like websites, brochures, and business cards.

 There aren’t many things more convenient than being able to contact anyone across the country or anywhere in the world at any time using any device.
 That’s because of the fact that VoIP only requires a stable internet connection to make a call.
 As such, managing calls and business numbers is also easier.